top of page

 We will provide you with a list of recommended hotels in Manaus, chosen for their quality of service and overall comfort.
 We can also help you choose based on your budget and preferences.

-How will we get to the Adolpho Ducke Forest Reserve?
+How will we get to the Adolpho Ducke Forest Reserve/ another equivalent reserve?

-A private transfer will pick you up at your hotel (or a designated meeting point if you live in Manaus) and take you to the Adolpho Ducke Forest Reserve.
-At the end of the expedition, you’ll be brought back to your hotel.
+A private transfer will pick you up at a designated meeting and take you to the Reserve.
+At the end of the expedition, you’ll be brought back to same meeting point.

 Will you accommodate my food requirements?